 Enrolment levels before COVID-19

 School enrolment rates in this region are high and have risen significantly over the past two decades.
 Universal primary and lower secondary education have been achieved in ECAR, with an average out-of-school rate of 3% in the subregions.
 With respect to youth of upper secondary school age, substantial progress has been achieved: between 1999 and 2019, the out-of-school rate halved in both the Caucasus and Central Asia (from 31% to 14%) and in Central and Eastern Europe (from 25% to 12%).
-Much of the latter fall is due to Turkey, where the out-of-school rate dropped by 75% in 15 years (UNESCO, 2021).
+Much of the latter fall is attributable to decreases in rates in Turkey, where the out-of-school rate dropped by 75% in 15 years (UNESCO, 2021).

 Box 2: Education enrolment levels in Serbia prior to COVID-19